 - 1. The Regional District supports the Agricultural Land Commission's mandate of preserving and encouraging the use of land for agriculture. - 2.
-The retention of large land holdings within the ALR is encouraged, to maintain future opportunities for farm use. - 3.
-The Regional District discourages encroachment and fragmentation of farmland by non-farm related uses, particularly land that is known to be of high value for agriculture.
+The Regional District encourages the retention of large land holdings within the ALR to maintain future opportunities for farm use. - 3.
+The Regional District discourages encroachment and fragmentation of farmland by non-farm related uses.

-- 4. The availability of water for agriculture irrigation should be maintained and impacts considered when there are proposals for land use change or development in surrounding areas. - 5.
+- 4. The Regional District may support an application for non-farm use or exclusion of land from the ALR if the proposed non-farm use or exclusion provides for an essential community service or amenity which cannot reasonably be located on land outside of the ALR and for which the community need clearly outweighs the loss to agriculture. - 5.
 Land-based components of aquaculture such as rearing, processing, storing and distributing shellfish or aquatic plants are supported: - a) in the ALR where considered a farm use; and - b) in the Resource Lands and Rural Lands designations in a location that is not expected to negatively impact the natural environment or the use and enjoyment of nearby properties; and for land in the Rural designation, also pursuant to Rural Lands Policy 4 which supports rezoning for service commercial uses subject to a list of criteria. - 6.
-Subdivision of land adjacent to the ALR is regulated by development permit to prevent future conflicts between agricultural uses and other adjacent uses. - 7.
-Agrology reports submitted in support of applications for subdivision within or exclusion from the ALR should fully consider non-soil based farming activities and environmental best practices. - 8.
-The Regional District supports the continued referral to the Agricultural Advisory Committee of land use applications and amendments to this Plan that affect land in the ALR. - 9.
-The Regional District should consider regulating the size and location of residential uses in the ALR so that they are farm-oriented and do not reduce the likelihood that the land will be farmed in the future.
+The location and construction of new roads, utility or communication rights-of-way should be sited to avoid ALR lands wherever possible.
+Where unavoidable, these rights-of-way should be sited in a manner that will cause minimal impact on agricultural operations.
+Alignments should be established in consultation with affected landowners and the Agricultural Land Commission. - 7.
+Subdivision of land adjacent to the ALR is regulated by development permit to prevent future conflicts between agricultural uses and other adjacent uses. - 8.
+Agrology reports submitted in support of applications for subdivision within or exclusion from the ALR should fully consider non-soil based farming activities and environmental best practices.